Photo by: Columbia University Athletics / Lem Photography

 NEW YORK — Columbia men's basketball came from behind to top UMass Lowell, 86-72, in its home opener Thursday night inside Schiller Court at Levien Gymnasium.

-The Lions (2-1) had four players score in double-digits and three set career-high marks.
+The Lions (2-1) had four players score in double-digits and two set career-high marks.
 Columbia has now won 11 of its last 18 home openers.
 Columbia dominated the glass, grabbing 48 rebounds (23 offensive) to the River Hawks' 25.

 Kenny Noland led the way with a career-high 24 points on 7-of-15 shooting from the field and 4-of-8 (.500) from behind the arc.
 Mason Ritter set career-highs with 14 points and nine rebounds to go with two blocks.

 Zine Eddine Bedri recorded 19 points, five rebounds, and three steals.
-Gerard O'Keefe was the fourth Lion in double figures, scoring a career-high 16 points on 6-of-9 shooting and dishing out a personal-best four assists.
+Gerard O'Keefe was the fourth Lion in double figures, scoring 16 points on 6-of-9 shooting and dishing out a personal-best four assists.

 The River Hawks (1-3) began the night with a 9-0 run as turnovers and back-to-back corner threes grilled the Lions early on.
 Ritter broke the silence with a post hook, then attacked the paint again for two free throws.
 Ritter capped off his 6-0 run with a dunk off an offensive rebound.